 Planning a trip to Italy?
 Here’s my itinerary for one action packed one day in Milan, a city in the Lombardy region of northern Italy.
-Stylish Milan is a fascinating and vibrant city with serious arts scene, breathtaking sites, and gastronomical delights.
+Stylish Milan is a fascinating and vibrant city with serious arts scene, breathtaking must visit attractions, and gastronomical delights.

 Milan is one of Europe’s most underrated cities.
 To my mind, Milan definitely deserves several days, if you have the ample time on your Italy itinerary.
 But I know many visitors are anxious to see the many other beautiful towns in Italy or visit Rome and Venice.

-So, I've condensed the absolute must see sites in Milan into a detailed, hour by hour DIY itinerary to help plan a perfect day in Milan.
+So, I've condensed the absolute must see sites in Milan into a detailed, hour by hour DIY itinerary to help plan one perfect day in Milan.
 You'll need to start early and pre-purchase tickets online for the Duomo complex and to see Leonardo da Vinci's The Last Supper.

 If you have more than 24 hours in Milan, you can proceed more slowly and easily spread this itinerary out over two days in Milan.
-Click here for my comprehensive guide to all Milan's must see sites and hidden gems.
+Here's my comprehensive guide to all of Milan's must see sites and some hidden gems.

 8:00 AM: Luini